-OT 603 Occupations through the Lifespan II
+OT 603 Occupations through the Lifespan II CREDITS: 4

 This course reviews theories of aging, occupational therapy specific assessment tools and intervention techniques, and issues of family dynamics.
 This course also focuses on patient and family education with an emphasis on a multiplicity of diagnoses.
-Students will learn to understand the attitudes, beliefs and values of the healthy and non-healthy aging population and relationships within their communities (socioeconomic, spiritual, cultural).
+Students will learn to understand the attitudes, beliefs and values of the healthy and non-healthy aging population and relationships within their communities.
+Socioeconomic, spiritual, and culture issues, as they effect an individual's satisfaction with their life are also developed.

-Coreg: OT 557 and OT 603L
+Coreq: OT 557 and OT 603L